Spraying drones on cherry trees in Michigan (USA): targeted defence and high precision

 A field comparison

-In 2024, during a trial at the Southwest Michigan Research and Extension Center, it was found that a drone took 3.4 hours to treat 2.5 acres (about 1 hectare), compared to 5.2 hours required by a tractor.
-This operational efficiency could make a big difference, especially late in the season or for targeted interventions.
+In 2024, during a trial conducted at the Southwest Michigan Research and Extension Center, it was found that a tractor took 5.2 hours to perform eight pesticide applications on a 2.5-acre field.
+A drone performed the same function in 3.4 hours.
+An operational efficiency that could make all the difference, especially at the end of the season or for localised interventions.

 In collaboration with entomologist Rufus Isaacs, Reinke also tested the effectiveness of drones in controlling the grape berry moth.
 This lepidopteran, particularly active close to harvest, tends to invade vineyards from the edges.
 Using drones for perimeter treatments showed effective results in preventing the pest's entry, offering a practical solution without the need to reactivate heavy equipment.